 - Able to hike between 5 and 10 miles a day in 90-degree weather with 100% humidity.

 - Able to lift and carry 40 lbs. for periods of time.

 - Willingness to get dirty and to put long days in.

 Questions, please contact Eric Munscher, Director of the Turtle Survival Alliance’s – North American Freshwater Turtle Research Group (TSA-NAFTRG) at

-- Day One: Arrive at BZE by 1:30 PM, fly to INB at 3:30 PM.
-Transportation provided from INB to the BFREE Field Station.
+- Day One: Arrive at BZE by 1:30 PM, fly to INB at 3:30 PM (exact flight time to be updated in 2024).
+Transportation provided from INB to the BFREE Entrance road.
+Hike in to field station.
 Settle into rooms and unpack before dinner.

 - Day Two: Tour the BFREE Facility and familiarize yourself with the various trails and facilities.
 Free time to relax and swim in the crystal-clear water of the Bladen River or explore one of BFREE’s many conservation initiatives, including the Hicatee Conservation & Research Center (HCRC), a captive breeding facility for the critically endangered Central American River Turtle, Dermatemys mawii, locally known in Belize as the Hicatee.

-- Day Ten: Breakfast followed by transportation to INB for a domestic flight back to BZE.
+- Day Eleven: Transportation to INB for a domestic flight back to BZE.

 - Double occupancy in BFREE’s newest accommodation, the Hammock, which features an open-air veranda connecting six private rooms.
 Linens, pillows, and blankets provided.

 - Guided night hikes and tours of BFREE’s conservation programs